Permitted Location Closeout Policy

-- General Cleanup: The registered location must be thoroughly cleaned to assure removal of all hazardous residues.
+- General Cleanup: The permitted location must be thoroughly cleaned to assure removal of all hazardous residues.
 This includes bench tops, fume hoods, cabinets, drawers, floors, refrigerators and freezers.

 - Final Check Out: Complete a Permitted Location Closeout Verification Form and bring the form to the previously scheduled closeout monitoring visit.

 Let EHS know you're moving.
 The permitted locations need to be cleaned out to the bare walls (except for those things which the next person has agreed to take).
-The PI, EHS, the Building Coordinator, the Department Chair and the new PI assigned to the space (if there is one) agree that the space has been released.
+The Permitted Individual, EHS, the Building Coordinator, the Department Chair and the new Permitted Individual assigned to the space (if there is one) agree that the space has been released.

 Our goal is for students, staff and the public to stay safe and healthy while at MU.
 By creating a plan before you move, you can help make this happen.
 EHS has created this page to be a resource for researchers who are moving.
 Please contact us with suggestions for how we can make it more useful for you.